hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - Concurrency and crash recovery are simpler with append only and immutable segments.
 - Merging operation prevents fragmented data files over time.

+Problems ut append only approach:

+- The hash table must fit in memory, if we need to deal with large number of keys it cant solve our problem.
+Storing the hash table on dist is not a good solution it requires lots of random io.
+- Range queries can't perform efficiently, we need to check individual records.

+In next section we will look an indexing structure that doesn't have these limitations.